softeng-feup/open-cx-sg/documentation/README.md

 ### Prototype

-Our mock-up shows what our product should approximately look like in the end.
-[Mock-up](Mockup-Screen1.png)

 Our home screen is not an interactive screen.
 To test if our product is working, we show the mockups to some users and ask  questions about the conference.